tkhq/sdk/examples/with-solana/README.md

 - Creation of a new Turnkey wallet with a new Solana account
 - Monitoring of devnet tokens landing on that address
 - Construction of a transaction sending the funds out with the `@turnkey/solana` signer
+- Creating, minting, and transferring a SPL token using Turnkey

 ## Getting started